-This function does not ensure functional safety!
+No functional safety!
 Danger by falling load (in case of suspended load, vertical axes).
 An additional mechanical brake is required for funktional safety, which must be safely operated.

-The brake only works with sufficient voltage level (\Rightarrow p.22).
+The brake only works with sufficient voltage level (\Rightarrow p.24).
 Check voltage drop, measure the voltage at brake input and check brake function (brake and no brake).